 Within a minute or two, the doctor appears beside my bed.
 He shakes my hand, introduces himself, and says, “I don’t see any cancer.
 I didn’t see anything on your follow up mammogram, but I wanted to be 100% sure with the ultrasound.”

-I suddenly realize I’ve been holding my breath.
+At that moment, I realize I’ve been holding my breath.
 I slowly and calmly exhale.

 Calming Mammogram Call Back Anxiety

-If you’ve been called back for a mammogram you are probably feeling overwhelmed and terrified.
+If you receive a call back for a mammogram, you are probably feeling overwhelmed and terrified.
 I understand that anxiety all too well.

-I wish you the best of luck as you undergo further testing and I hope that your future scans are all clear.
+I wish you the best of luck as you undergo further testing and I hope that your future scans are all clear too.

-If you are feeling anxious reflect on that number for a moment.
+If you are feeling terrified and anxious reflect on that number for a moment.
 The majority of women who return for a follow up mammogram will be given the all clear!

 ** Part two of this story can be found here: Life is Fragile: Make the Most of Limited Time.